fetzerch/atMETEO/README.md

 Output format
 -------------
-The received sensor values are transmitted over the UART interface as JSON object.
+The received sensor values are transmitted over the UART interface and / or over Ethernet using UDP messages as JSON object.

 Exemplary data: